 Bio: Jiasi Chen is an Assistant Professor in the Dept. of Computer Science & Engineering at the University of California, Riverside.
 She received her Ph.D. from Princeton University and her B.S. from Columbia University, with work experience at AT&T Labs Research and NEC Labs America.
 Her research interests include edge computing, wireless/mobile networks, and multimedia networking, with a recent focus on machine learning at the network edge to aid AR/VR applications.
 She is a recipient of the Hellman Fellowship and the UCR Regents Faculty Fellowship.

-Bio: Dr. Richard Li is Chief Scientist and Vice President of Network Technologies at Futurewei Technologies Inc., USA.
-Richard also serves as the Chairman of the ITU-T FG Network 2030 and the Vice Chairman of the European ETSI ISG NGP (Next-Generation Protocols, Chairs of Technical Program Committees for some international conferences and workshops.
-Prior to joining Futurewei, he worked with Cisco and Ericsson in his various capacities in the field of networking technologies, standards, solutions and operating systems.
-During his career, Richard spearheaded network technology innovation and development encompassing several areas of networking such as Routing and MPLS, Mobile Backhaul, Metro and Core Networks, Data Center, Cloud and Virtualization.
-His current interests include next-generation network architectures, technologies, protocols, algorithms, and solutions.
-Richard is extremely passionate about advances in data communications, and challenges himself by solving problems in their entirety thus creating a bigger and long-term impact on the networking industry.
-He received his Ph.D. in Mathematics with specialization in Computer Science and AI from Instituto Superior Técnico, Universidade de Lisboa, Lisboa, and his Master and Bachelor degrees in Computer Science and Engineering from Southeast University, Nanjing.
+Bio: Dr. Richard Li is Chief Scientist and Vice President of Network Technologies at Futurewei Technologies Inc., Huawei R&D USA.
+Richard also serves as the Chairman of the ITU-T FG Network 2030 and as the Vice Chairman of the European ETSI ISG NGP (Next-Generation Protocols).
+Prior to joining Futurewei in late 2007, he worked with Cisco and Ericsson in the field of networking technologies, standards, solutions and operating systems.
+Richard is extremely passionate about advances in data communications and solving problems in their entirety, thus creating a bigger and long-term impact on the networking industry.
+During his career, Richard spearheaded network technology innovation and development in Routing and MPLS, Mobile Backhaul, Metro and Core Networks, Data Center, Cloud and Virtualization.
+He holds 50+ US patents granted and 80+ US patents pending.
+Currently he leads a department of scientists and engineers to develop technologies for next-generation network architectures, protocols, algorithms, and systems in the support of forward-looking applications and industry verticals that are expected to bring the digital society to a higher level.

-Abstract: The Internet is one of the most successful technical achievements of our time.
-However, it is reaching the limits of what it can support in the face of emerging applications and services such as holographic type communications.
+Abstract: Recent years have witnessed gradual architectural and infrastructural evolution in internetworking technology.
+Future applications will require advanced mechanisms such as high-precision communications and holographic type communications, which will stretch current technology beyond its limits.
 This talk analyzes the current Internet’s constraints and limitations.
 It subsequently identifies new underlying design principles, defines a set of new network layer services, and outlines a new framework for a new network layer protocol that extends IP in order to evolve an essentially best-effort network to a high-precision one.
 This new network layer protocol will power the next wave of future networking applications and various vertical industries.
 The talk will also touch on related ramifications, challenges, and opportunities for network and service management.